Louis-P35/Quaternion-based_quadcopter-flight-controller/README.md

 - **Microcontroller**: STM32H7 running at 480 MHz
 - **IMU Sensor**: ICM20948  (3-axis accelerometer, 3-axis gyroscope, and 3-axis magnetometer)
-- **Radio Receiver**: Reading PWM signals from 4 channels
+- **Radio Receiver**: Reading Sbus signals
 - **ESC Control**: Generating 500Hz PWM signals for brushless motors' ESCs
-- **AHRS (Attitude Estimation)**: Extended Kalman Filter
+- **AHRS (Attitude Estimation)**: Madgwick filter
 - **Quaternion Calculations**: To avoid gimbal lock and enable efficient spherical rotation interpolation
 - **PID Controllers**: For various flight modes including stabilized, acrobatic, and GPS position mode

 ## Quaternions

+Quaternion is use through the entire control loop.
 Quaternions avoid singularities (like gimbal lock) that can occur with Euler angles, making them a robust choice for representing 3D rotations, especially in drones that can maneuver aggressively.

 ## AHRS (Attitude and Heading Reference System)

-The AHRS fuses data from the accelerometer, gyroscope, and magnetometer using an Extended Kalman Filter to estimate the attitude of the quadcopter.
+The AHRS fuses data from the accelerometer, gyroscope, and magnetometer using a Maggwick filter to estimate the attitude of the quadcopter.

 ## PID Control

-The project utilizes PID controllers to manage motor power in different flight modes.
+The project utilizes chained PID controllers to manage motor power in different flight modes.

 - **Stabilized Mode**:
-  - **Simple Attitude Control**:
+  - **Cascaded PIDs for Attitude Control**:
-    - The attitude error is fed into a PID controller, which adjusts the motor power.
-  - **Cascaded Control (not yet implemented)**:
     - The attitude error is processed by a PID controller to produce an angular rate target.
-This target is then used as the input for another PID controller, which adjusts the motor power based on the angular rate error.
+This target is then used as the input for another PID controller, which compute the torque vector.

-- **Acrobatic Mode (not yet implemented)**:
+- **Acrobatic Mode**:
-  - The angular rate error is processed by a PID controller to directly adjust the motor power.
+  - The angular rate error is processed by a PID controller to directly compute the torque vector.

+## Mixer

+## Finite State Machines

 ## Hardware